The Shark Random Swim (L\'evy flight with memory)

 where $ \xi_i $, for $ i \in \mathbb{N} $, are i.i.d. $ d $-dimensional standard isotropic strictly stable random variables with zero shift and stability parameter $ \alpha \in (0,2] $, that is

 Note that if $ \alpha p > 1 $, then $ \alpha \in (1,2] $.
-The limiting behavior of the random swim is explained by the limiting behavior of the cluster sizes.
+The limiting behavior of the random walk is explained by the limiting behavior of the cluster sizes.
 Recall that, by Lemma \ref{Mittag leffler2}, for each $ i \geq 1 $ the following limit

 exists in $ (0, \infty) $ almost surely.
 We then have: \begin{theorem} Let $ \alpha p > 1 $, let $ t \in \mathbb{R}_+ $, and let $ Z:= \sum_{i=1}^ {\infty} X_i \xi_i $.
 Then $\vert Z \vert < \infty$ almost surely and